Skip to content

 account,

-SUM(amount) AS value
+SUM(CAST(amount AS REAL)) AS value

 FROM postings